People

 Jordan Rubis (PhD UA)

-Support: Army Research Laboratory (ARL) / University of Memphis
+Support: Office of Naval Research / University of Memphis

 Advisor: Driggers

 Jordan Rubis earned her B.S. in Engineering Physics with a concentration in Electro Optics from the University of Tulsa.
 This program was completed with a capstone project that was focused on the optics of cone photoreceptors.
-This research was interested in the waveguiding properties of photoreceptors and how the eye accounts for chromatic aberration.
-She is currently pursuing her Ph.D. in Optical Sciences at the University of Arizona directly after completion of her undergraduate degree.
+She is currently pursuing her Ph.D. in Optical Sciences at the University of Arizona.
+Her work in the Infrared Group has focused on analyzing the effects of motion blur on drone-based imaging systems and imaging through degraded visual environments (DVEs) such as smoke, fog, and dust.

 Eric Mitchell (PhD UA)